Forward-modelling Milky Way Cepheids: selection effects and physical priors in the Gaia-HST calibration: Introduction

 While many potential astrophysical systematics have been investigated, increasing attention has also focused on the statistical framework used to infer the Cepheid calibration and the treatment of selection effects.
 Several studies have explored the sensitivity of the distance ladder to modelling assumptions.
 For example,~\citet{Efstathiou_2021} examined alternative implementations of the SH0ES analysis and discussed the impact of specific modelling choices;~\citet{Kushnir_2025} removed the requirement of a Cepheid period--luminosity relation;~\citet{Bidenko_2023} refit using a Gaussian process;~\citet{Mortsell_2022} explored colour selection for Cepheids; see~\citet{Verde_2024} for a review.
 Subsequent analyses by the SH0ES team~\citep[hereafter \citetalias{Riess_2022}]{Riess_2022} have addressed these issues in updated treatments.
-Collectively, this body of work underscores that percent-level inference in the distance ladder requires careful and transparent treatment of statistical assumptions.
+Collectively, this body of work underscores that per cent-level inference in the distance ladder requires careful and transparent treatment of statistical assumptions.
 On the Bayesian side,~\citet{Cardona_2017} marginalised over hyperparameters that down-weight outliers,~\citet{Delgado_2019} constructed a hierarchical model for period--luminosity relations from \textit{Gaia} parallaxes, and~\citet{Feeney_2018} built a hierarchical model of the full distance ladder, inferring $H_0$ end-to-end but adopting a uniform prior on distance modulus (thus failing to capture the intrinsically uniform-in-volume distribution of galaxies) and neglecting the selection function.
-None of these Bayesian approaches, however, incorporate a principled treatment of sample selection. \citet{Stiskalek_2026} applied rigorous selection modelling to the geometric-anchor and Cepheid-host rungs of the distance ladder, but compressed the \ac{MW} calibration into a single Gaussian constraint on the period--luminosity zero-point. \citet{Desmond_2025} further showed, in a toy model and directly on the CosmicFlows-4 dataset~\citep{Tully_2023}, that neglecting selection within a Bayesian framework can significantly bias the inference of $H_0$.
+None of these Bayesian approaches, however, incorporate a principled treatment of sample selection. \citet{Stiskalek_2026} applied rigorous selection modelling to the geometric-anchor and Cepheid-host rungs of the distance ladder, but compressed the \ac{MW} calibration into a single Gaussian constraint on the period--luminosity zero-point. \citet{Desmond_2025} showed, in a toy model and directly on the CosmicFlows-4 dataset~\citep{Tully_2023}, that neglecting selection within a Bayesian framework can significantly bias the inference of $H_0$, and that the distance prior must be correspondingly restricted even for nominally volume-limited samples---a toy case in which selection is a sharp cutoff in true distance, possible only in simulations.
+For the Cepheid samples below, selection is instead imposed on observed quantities such as magnitude or period, so the analogous correction is the selection normalisation that marginalises over both those observables and the latent Cepheid properties.